 Reserve ⅓ cup of the cookie dough for garnish.

 In a small bowl, sprinkle gelatin in an even layer over the top of the water.
 Allow to set 5 minutes to soften.

-Once softened, place the juice/gelatin mixture in the microwave for about 10 seconds to warm, and stir until the gelatin is dissolved and the mixture is smooth.
+Once softened, place the juice/gelatin mixture in the microwave for 10-20 seconds to warm, and stir until the gelatin is dissolved and the mixture is smooth.
 Set aside to cool to room temperature.

 In the bowl of a stand mixer, combine cream cheese and sugar.
 Beat until combined and smooth.
 Scrape down the sides of the bowl.
-Add gelatin mixture and peppermint extract and mix to combine.
+Add gelatin mixture and mix to combine.
 Scrape down the sides of the bowl again.
 Once fully incorporated, set aside.

 In another mixer bowl, use the whisk attachment to beat the cream and powdered sugar to soft peaks.
 Gently fold the whipped cream into the cream cheese mixture in three additions, being careful not to deflate the mixture.

 Spread the cheesecake onto the cookie dough layer.
 Chill in the refrigerator at least 2 hours.

 For Whipped Cream: